Montreal's Pride March returns in-person this weekend

-The Montréal Pride Festival’s flagship event is returning in person this summer.
+The Montréal Pride Festival’s flagship event is returning in person this weekend.

 Montréal Pride Celebrations say the public is invited to assemble at 12 pm at Jeanne-Mance Park for “one of the first physical gatherings in support of the 2SLGBTQI+ communities since the beginning of the pandemic.”

-The organization says participants will be marching along a new route this summer to adapt to the current health context in the city to follow all COVID-19 protocols.
+The organization says participants will be marching along a new route this summer to adapt to the current health context in the city and follow all COVID-19 protocols.

 - See also: